sirstudly/ledger-demo/README.md

 - Apache Kafka: Our event streaming platform.
 It can be accessed on port 29092.
 - Apache ZooKeeper: The distribution and coordination server used by Kafka.
 It can be accessed on port 2181.
 - PostgresSQL: Our datastore.
 It can be accessed on port 5432.

+## Testing
+The ``integration-tests`` folder contains end-to-end cucumber integration tests which you can run against the REST API to validate correct behaviour.
+It is meant to run standalone and does not have any dependencies on the other projects.

+## Data Model

+TODO

+## Sample Request/Response

+TODO

+attach Postman

+## Things still TODO
+- move all repository classes to common
+- Unit test coverage is not exhaustive.
+I've only included a few major classes as an example.
+- No user authentication/authorization for any requests.
+Could use JWT to avoid hit to DB and to improve scalability.
+- Setup a Jenkins server to run tests/redeploy via Git hooks.
+- Get Ledger should return list of Accounts
+  - Get Accounts should return list of transactions